saiakhilsiruguppa/Life-Expectancy-Prediction/README.md

 Features :

-Year : from 2000 to 2015
+- Year : from 2000 to 2015
-Status : Developed or Developing status Adult_Mortality : Adult Mortality Rates of both sexes (probability of dying between 15 and 60 years per 1000 population) Alcohol : Alcohol, recorded per capita (15+) consumption (in litres of pure alcohol) percentage_expenditure : Expenditure on health as a percentage of Gross Domestic Product per capita(%)
+- Status : Developed or Developing status
+- Adult Mortality : Adult Mortality Rates of both sexes (probability of dying between 15 and 60 years per 1000 population)
+- infant deaths : Number of infant deaths per 1000 population
+- Alcohol : Alcohol, recorded per capita (15+) consumption (in litres of pure alcohol)
+- percentage expenditure : Expenditure on health as a percentage of Gross Domestic Product per capita(%)
+- Hepatitis B : Hepatitis B (HepB) immunization coverage among 1-year-olds (%)
+- Measles : number of reported cases per 1000 population
-BMI: Average Body Mass Index of entire population
+- BMI: Average Body Mass Index of entire population
+- under-five deaths : Number of under-five deaths per 1000 population
+- Polio : Polio (Pol3) immunization coverage among 1-year-olds (%)
-Total_expenditure: General government expenditure on health as a percentage of total government expenditure (%)
+- Total expenditure: General government expenditure on health as a percentage of total government expenditure (%)
-Diphtheria: Diphtheria tetanus toxoid and pertussis (DTP3) immunization coverage among 1-year-olds (%)
+- Diphtheria: Diphtheria tetanus toxoid and pertussis (DTP3) immunization coverage among 1-year-olds (%)
-HIV_AIDS: Deaths per 1000 live births HIV/AIDS (0-4 years)
+- HIV/AIDS: Deaths per 1000 live births HIV/AIDS (0-4 years)
-GDP: Gross Domestic Product per capita (in USD) Population
+- GDP: Gross Domestic Product per capita (in USD)
+- Population : Population of the country
+- thinness 1-19 years : Prevalence of thinness among children and adolescents for Age 10 to 19 (% )
+- thinness 5-9 years : Prevalence of thinness among children for Age 5 to 9(%)
-Income_composition_of_resources: Human Development Index in terms of income composition of resources (index ranging from 0 to 1)
+- Income composition of resources : Human Development Index in terms of income composition of resources (index ranging from 0 to 1)
-Schooling: Number of years of Schooling(years)
+- Schooling: Number of years of Schooling (years)

 Target:
-Life_expectancy: Life Expectancy in age
+- Life expectancy: Life Expectancy in age

 # Inspiration
 The data-set aims to answer the following key questions: